 Joe works to protect public lands in Montana.
 His primary focus is the Gallatin Range, working to bring diverse interests together to protect the area’s extraordinary wilderness and wildlife values.
 Joe's talents extend beyond conservation work; he is an award-winning publisher and guidebook author and director of the annual Bozeman Ice Festival.

-As a third generation Montana native, it is to no surprise that Darby found working with the Greater Yellowstone Coalition a perfect fit.
-In 2009 Darby received a Bachelor's Degree in Marketing from Montana State University, where she focused her studies on marketing with a heavy emphasis on accounting and finance.
-When not at work you will find Darby enjoying Montana's outdoor playgrounds with her husband, two children and canine.
+As a third generation Montana native, it is to no surprise Darby found working with the Greater Yellowstone Coalition a perfect fit.
+Darby leads our human resources department and also helps with accounting and finance.
+When not at work you will find Darby enjoying Montana's outdoor playgrounds with her husband, two children, and canine.

 Idaho Conservation Coordinator